Obmondo/kubeaid/argocd-helm-charts/netbird/README.md

 # Netbird Installation

+This Helm chart is for self hosting [Netbird](https://netbird.io).

-This document outlines the steps to customize the Helm installation for Coturn and Netbird services.
+This document outlines the steps to customize the Helm installation for Coturn and Netbird services with KeyCloak IdP.
-This installation comes up KeyCloak auth integration.
-The modifications include changing the Coturn service type and setting up ingress for all Netbird services.

 Refer the example [values.yaml](./examples/values.yaml) for additional configurations.
-You can simply copy-paste the values file in your kubeaid-config, and replace the necessary values to get netbird working.
+You can simply copy-paste the values file in your kubeaid-config, and replace the necessary values to get Netbird working.

 ## Modify Coturn Service Configuration